 The rise of Trevor Baylis Brands

-The wide variety of Trevor Baylis inventions that appeared over the years aren’t the only thing that this inventor used to change the world.
+The wide variety of Trevor Baylis inventions that appeared over the years isn’t the only thing this inventor used to change the world.

 Baylis’s experiences as an inventor and innovator also introduced him to a problem in the marketplace.
 He noticed that inventors rarely get the support or respect they deserve when they come up with something incredible.

-Often, when the money started rolling in for his inventions, Baylis was pushed out of the company by organisations that had the resources and power to simply work around his existing patents.
+Often, when the money started rolling in for his inventions, Baylis was pushed out of the company by organizations that had the resources and power to simply work around his existing patents.